-In order to demonstrate the potential effectiveness of an incremental approach to graph-based anomaly detection, we apply the PLADS algorithm to this same CAIDA data set divided into ten equal-sized partitions.
-We again arbitrarily chose to initially process the first 5 (N) partitions of the graph.
-Running them in parallel, all of the partitions finish processing in 210 seconds, each with 3 (M) normative patterns.
 We then examine all of the partitions' normative patterns, searching for the best normative substructure among them.
-The result is the normative pattern shown in Figure 4, which is smaller than the normative pattern found when running on the entire graph (see Figure 3).
-Based upon the best substructure from among all of the partitions, we then search for all anomalous substructures related to that normative pattern.
-The result is that 166 substructures are reported as anomalous across all of the partitions, with the longest running partition taking 112 seconds.
+The result is the normative pattern shown in Fig. 9, which is smaller than the normative pattern found when running on the entire graph (see Fig. 7).

+- 3. Each partition discovers anomalous substructures based upon P. Based upon the best substructure from among all of the partitions (previous step), we then search for all anomalous substructures related to that normative pattern.
+The result is that 166 substructures are reported as anomalous across all of the partitions, with the longest running partition taking 112 seconds. - 4.
+Evaluate anomalous substructures across partitions and report most anomalous substructure.
 We then examine all of the reported anomalous substructures across the partitions, and the result is that 2 substructures are reported as equally anomalous.
 However, at this point, neither of the substructures are the targeted anomalous substructures.
+(The timing for this step takes less than a second.) - 5.
+Process new partition.

-Similar to the previous example, we handle the data incrementally by removing the oldest partition and processing a new partition.
+Similar to the previous example, we handle the data as a stream by removing the oldest partition and processing a new partition.
 We then discover the best substructure on the new partition, so that we can determine the best normative pattern among all of the remaining partitions.
-The result is the discovery of the normative pattern shown in Figure 3 (i.e., the same normative pattern from processing the entire graph) in 92 seconds.
+The result is the discovery of the normative pattern shown in Fig. 7 (i.e., the same normative pattern from processing the entire graph) in 92 seconds.

 Since the normative pattern has changed since the last iteration, we have each partition re-discover any anomalous substructures based upon the new normative pattern.
-Examining all of the reported anomalous substructures across the partitions, we discover that the most anomalous substructure (found in partition 5) is the one that was identified when we ran GBAD on the entire graph.
+Examining all of the reported anomalous substructures across the partitions, we discover that the most anomalous substructure (found in partition 5) is the one that was identified when we ran GBAD on the entire graph!

-At the next iteration (partition 2 is removed and partition 7 is added), we discover in 45 seconds that the normative pattern has not changed (i.e., it is still the best substructure across all of the active partitions).
+At the next iteration (e.g., partition $\overline{2}$ is removed and partition 7 is added), we discover in 45 seconds that the normative pattern has not changed (i.e., it is still the best substructure across all of the active partitions).
 In this case, only the new partition needs to be analyzed for any anomalous substructures, as the anomalies would not change for the already processed partitions.
 Analysis of the results from the new partition (partition 7) yields (in 58 seconds) no substructures more anomalous than what were already discovered.

-Taking this scenario one more iteration (partition 3 is removed and partition 8 is added), we discover that the best normative pattern across all of the partitions is different from the previous iteration (see Figure 4).
+Taking this scenario one more iteration (e.g., partition 3 is removed and partition 8 is added), we discover that the best normative pattern across all of the partitions is different from the previous iteration (see Fig. 10).
 So, similar to two iterations back, all of the active partitions need to be reevaluated based upon this new best substructure.
 The result is two new anomalous substructures.
-However, if you compare their "anomalousness" to the one reported earlier (shown in Figure 3), one can see that there are more instances of this newly reported anomalous substructure, so the anomalous substructure discovered earlier would still be the most anomalous.
+However, if you compare their "anomalousness" to the one reported earlier (shown in Fig. 8), one can see that there are more instances of this newly reported anomalous substructure, so the anomalous substructure discovered earlier would still be the most anomalous.